TarekAS/oiai-challenge/README.md

       - `terraform/aws/eks/prod1/k8s` for provisioning resources within the cluster.
       - `terraform/aws/rds` for the RDS instance.
       - `terraform/aws/bastion` for the SSM bastion to be used to securly connect to DBs in private subnets.
+  - The directory structure (`terraform/aws/<cluster>`) allows for easily adding new clusters to the IaC, while reducing the blast radius of terraform applies to individual clusters.
+4. **Describe the solution to automate the microservices deployment and prepare the most important snippets of code/configuration**
-      - `services/<service>/terraform` for the services.
+    - The directory `services/<service>/terraform` contains the service-level resources.
       - This directory contains the high level resources required by the service itself, such as Kubernetes resources (Deployment, Service, etc.) and any necessary high-level AWS resources (SQS queues, SNS topics, etc.).
       - These resources share the same lifecycle of the service itself, and are therefore deployed using the CI/CD pipeline (github actions).
       - This is why they are in the same parent directory of the application code itself.
 This code is owned by the service owners, not the infra teams.
-        - This terraform code is not wrapped into a Terraform code in order not to prematurely abstract it and to allow more flexibility and transparency to the end user.
+      - This terraform code is not wrapped into a Terraform module in order not to prematurely abstract it and to allow more flexibility and transparency to the end user.
-  - The directory structure (`terraform/aws/<cluster>`) allows for easily adding new clusters to the IaC, while reducing the blast radius of terraform applies to individual clusters.
-4. **Describe the solution to automate the microservices deployment and prepare the most important snippets of code/configuration**
-    - TODO
 5. **Describe the release lifecycle for the different components**
+    - Services (backendsvc, frontendsvc)
+      - The service resources (i.e. kubernetes manfiests) share the same lifecyle as the code itself, and is deployed using the GitHub Actions pipeline.
+      - Since the Kubernetes Deployment manifest is part of the Terraform code, deploying it leads to the deployment of any new versions of the service.
-    - TODO
+    - Infra/DB
+      - Deployed via manual `terraform apply`.
+      - Uses the local aws profile for authentication.
+      - If infra code CI is needed in the future, I would connect the repo to Terraform Cloud to automate the deployments.
 6. **Describe the testing approach for the infrastructure**
-    - TODO
+    - Testing infrastructure code itself would be done via deploying to a pre-prod environment first (e.g. by creating new infra in `terraform/aws/dev`).
+    - Testing Kubernetes cluster upgrades, or a new version of any critical component within, is done by spinning up a new Kubernetes cluster (e.g. `terraform/aws/prod/eks/prod2`), testing it either manually or via a test suite (like kuberhealthy).
+If it is acceptable, replace the existing cluster with it, either by changing ALB targetgroup, or Route53 weighted routing (not shown here).
+    - Terraform unit tests can also be implemented on frequently used and actively maintained modules (not shown here).
 7. **Describe the monitoring approach for the solution**
-    - TODO
+    - Decision is to use 3rd party observability provider Grafana Cloud for the following reasons:
+      - Prometheus-based monitoring tools work best with Kubernetes
+      - Grafana Cloud relies on open-source components, so switching back to self-managed observability stack is easy if ever needed (e.g. costs or data residency concerns).
+      - Grafana dashboards are cool.
+Community/official dashboard templates are available for almost anything designed to be deployed on kubernetes.
+    - How the monitoring solution works:
+      - Grafana Agent (deployed as helm chart) collects metrics/logs/traces and forwards them to grafana cloud.
+      - There, I would build dashboards around the infra that combine all this data.
+      - I would invest time writing Alerts/Pages and routing them to the correct OnCall team.